 c) A detailed map is very useful and Grid References in the ‘Map Reference’ cell is also advised.

-d) It is important that the Field Activity Leader(s) establish and adhere to a system of communication between themselves and the Department.
+d) It is important that the Field Activity Leader(s) establish and adhere to a system of communication between themselves and the School.
 Talk to Cathy/Sarah in the first instance.
 We need to know when the activities have ended for the day when there is a change of plan and, when there is a problem.
 Clearly, the ease with which those messages can be sent/received is very much determined by geography and there are a number of options available to ensure coverage is maximised.

-- For those filling out a FAP for the first time, it is important that the first draft of the plan is submitted to the Department Safety Officer some days before the field trip start date.
-The DSO/HOD will only sign the document off when he/she is satisfied that the appropriate information is provided and that the risk assessment/management part of the document has been dealt with fully and appropriately.
+- For those filling out a FAP for the first time, it is important that the first draft of the plan is submitted to the Safety Officer some days before the field trip start date.
+The SO/HOD will only sign the document off when he/she is satisfied that the appropriate information is provided and that the risk assessment/management part of the document has been dealt with fully and appropriately.
 Once that sign-off has the occurred, the document becomes ‘ACTIVE’ and the fieldwork may commence.

-Geological Sciences Field Trip Catering and Health & Safety Registration
+Field Trip Catering and Health & Safety Registration